-There are many different types of real estate scams, and unless you know what to look out for it’s easy to become a victim.
-Many other types of scams depend on the victim’s inexperience or willingness to buckle under the hard sell, but real estate scams are often different.
+There are many different types of traps you can fall into when speculating on real estate, and unless you know what to look out for it’s easy to become a victim.
+Manipulators usually depend on the victim’s inexperience or willingness to buckle under the hard sell, but real estate is often different.
 That’s why the best defense is to be aware of what can happen and to take preventive action.

 Hacked Email Accounts

 You’ve looked and looked and you’ve found your dream home.
 It’s almost yours.
 The one thing left is to make your down payment.
 Your real estate agent sends you an email telling you where to wire the money.
 Everything’s looking good.
 There’s just one problem.